ryjen/prep-cli/README.md

 Prep is a modular package manager and build tool for c/c++ projects.

-In inception style, the core is written in C++, but the majority of the work is done by plugins.
+In inception style, the core is written in C++, but the majority of the work is done by plugins in any language (see [prep-plugins](https://github.com/ryjen/prep-plugins), there are go and bash branches).

 Its main benefits are:

-* Plugin architecture for extendability to resolving and building packages.
+* Plugin architecture for extendability resolving and building packages.
 Plugins can be configured in projects and support user interaction.

 * You don't need a dedicated repository or configuration for packages.
 Configure your project's dependency to a git repo, archive url or anything that a resolver plugin supports.

-* It will work with any package's build system via plugins and configuration.
+* It will work with any package's build system via plugins and or configuration.
 Build time and Runtime paths and flags are managed.

-* CMake integration for use in IDEs (TODO: document)
+* CMake module integration for use in IDEs (TODO: document)

-I don't really have a lot time to maintain this project (SEE TODO), so I'm releasing to open source in the hopes it will be interesting to others.

 ![Prep Building Itself](prep.gif)